Kodokan–Totsuka rivalry

-The rivalry between the Kodokan school of judo and the Totsuka school of Yoshin-ryu jujutsu happened in the 1880s during the Meiji Restoration in Japan.
-Composed by several challenges and tournaments, and its result saw the decline of the traditional jujutsu schools and the rise of judo as an institutionalized martial art.
-Although surrounded in controversy and legend due to inconsistent sources, it has been considered a vital part of the history of judo.
+The rivalry between the Kodokan school of judo and the Totsuka school of Yoshin-ryu jujutsu happened in the 1880s during the Meiji Era in Japan.
+Consisting of several challenges and tournaments, its result saw the decline of the traditional jujutsu schools and the rise of judo as an institutionalized martial art.
+Although surrounded in controversy and legend because of inconsistent sources, it has been considered a vital part of the history of judo.